Hosting a teenage party

 You have a legal duty of care to ensure that everyone at the party is safe.
-If anything goes wrong at the party, or even after the party, and you haven’t taken care to prevent this, you could be held responsible.
+If anything goes wrong at or even after the party and you haven’t taken care to prevent it, you could be held responsible.

-It’s a good idea to check state laws about teenagers and alcohol, as well as any noise restrictions that apply in your neighbourhood or wherever you’re holding the party.
+It’s a good idea to check state or territory laws about teenagers and alcohol, as well as any noise restrictions that apply in your neighbourhood or wherever you’re holding the party.

 Also, if you register the party with the police, they’ll have all the details about the party.
 This means they can respond quickly if you need to call them.

 Planning and setting ground rules for teenage parties

 The first step in planning a teenage party is talking with your child about what sort of party they want.
 Then you can establish some ground rules to help things run smoothly and keep partygoers safe.

 Here are some things to talk about with your child: